ahmetselimboz/which-one-client/README.md

 ## Introduction

-**Hangisisin?** is a platform that allows users to discover which character, situation, or category they most closely resemble through various personality tests or quizzes.
+**"Hangisisin?"** is a platform that allows users to discover which character, situation, or category they most closely resemble through various personality tests or quizzes.
 By answering the questions provided, users can engage in a fun way to analyze themselves and gain insights about their personality.
 This interactive experience is designed to both entertain users and help them get to know themselves better.

 Visit the live site [here](https://hangisisin.ahmetselimboz.com.tr/).